-A GMP has been prepared to manage potential groundwater risks associated with the activity.
+A Groundwater Management Plan (GMP) has been prepared to manage potential groundwater risks associated with the activity (TRIM#2056265).
 Operating objectives for the management of groundwater are defined in the GMP:

-- Meet dewatering, water supply and disposal requirements. - Do not adversely impact neighbours water availability. - Do not adversely impact native groundwater quality off the mining lease or in the underlying Lower Renmark Group. - Use water efficiently.
+- meet dewatering, water supply and disposal requirements; - do not adversely impact neighbours water availability; - do not adversely impact native groundwater quality off the mining lease or in the underlying Lower Renmark Group; and - use water efficiently.